 Simon Rogan at Home Festive Five Course Lunch

-Why: If the thought of cooking again this year is all a bit too much for you after a double dose of the lockdown life, why not let a chef do the hard work for you?
+Why: If the thought of cooking again this year is all a bit too much for you, why not let a chef do the hard work for you?
 We’re not talking about just any chef either, we’re talking about one of the UK’s best.
 This year Simon Rogan – who holds multiple Michelin stars – has created a festive menu perfect for giving you a taste of the good life over the holidays.
 At £95 per head it’s not the cheapest option, but then this isn’t your average dinner.
-Five courses are included which start with plates of truffle pudding and roasted onion broth before a fish course of cured trout with cauliflower, kale and lovage.
-The main is a twist on the classic where turkey is served with rye, bacon, sage and onion stuffing plus spuds, carrots, parsnips, gravy and bread sauce.
+Five courses are included which start with truffled celeriac soup, confit Duck, Granny Smith apple and chestnut before a fish course of pine cured smoked salmon, toasted rye, whipped cod’s roe and beetroot.
+The main is a twist on the classic where turkey is served with all the trimmings (just a little fancier than your usual).
 Dessert is a Christmas pud made to a family recipe, while if you fancy it there’s a wine flight that can be added too.
 Everything is packaged up ready for easy plating on the big day.